2022-2023 Museum of Art- Gallery Attendant

-Learn proper handling methods and storage conditions for works of art, assist with accessioning procedures (cataloguing, documenting, and object marking), be familiar with Museum security, monitor collection during faculty/student use, and understand collecting ethics guidelines for works of art and ethnographic materials, assist with management of digital surrogates.
+Learn proper handling methods and storage conditions for works of art, assist with accessioning procedures (cataloging, documenting, and object marking), be familiar with Museum security, monitor collection during faculty/student use, and understand collecting ethics guidelines for works of art and ethnographic materials, assist with management of digital surrogates.

-Conduct art historical and provenance research on objects in the Museum’s permanent collection, assist with exhibition development, and review exhibition proposals.
+Conduct art historical and provenance research on objects in the Museum’s permanent collection, assist with exhibition development and review exhibition proposals.

-Assist with the planning and implementation of educational programs, learn how to write interpretive materials (labels, newsletter articles, gallery guides), give public presentations/gallery talks for temporary exhibitions and assist with group tours.
+Assist with the planning and implementation of educational programs, learn how to write interpretive materials (labels, newsletter articles, gallery guides), give public presentations/gallery talks for temporary exhibitions, and assist with group tours.
 Represent the department and or the museum, as student ambassadors, at department or museum events.
 Fellows may also be called on to mentor prospective students at admission events.
 Fellowship students will be required to be available for some evenings and weekends.

 5. Marketing and Publicity

 Assist with the preparation and distribution of Museum marketing collateral, both in print and digitally (press-releases, exhibition postcards, posters, flyers, social media postings).
-Learn arts publicity sources both on and off campus.
+Learn arts publicity sources both on and off-campus.
 Network with peers to promote Museum of Art events.